Fatma Nudiye Yalçı: Writer and translator

 In March 1932, she married journalist and writer Nizamettin Nazif (later Tepedelenlioğlu).
 From 1933 on, she wrote columns under the pen name "Nudiye Hüseyin" for the weekly Yedigün (literally "Seven Days").
 Under the pen name "Nudiye Nizamettin," she published the drama Beyoğlu 1931, which popularized her as the first Turkish woman playwright having authored a play included in the repertoire by theatre historians.

-After she divorced from her husband, she took a job as Turkish interpreter at the consulate of the Soviet Union in Beyoğlu, Istanbul.
+After she divorced her husband, she took a job as Turkish interpreter at the consulate of the Soviet Union in Beyoğlu, Istanbul.
 Following the Surname Law in 1934, her family took the surname "Yalçı".

 Sometime between late 1933 and 1935, she met Turkish communist leader Hikmet Kıvılcımlı.
 From then on, they became comrade and partner, a personal and ideological relationship that lasted until the end of their life.
 Together with Kıvılcımlı, she was engaged in publishing and translation in the "Bibliotheca Marxism", "Laborer's Library" and "Kıvılcımlı's Library".
 She translated the books Address of the International Workingmen's Association's Opening by Karl Marx, Principles of Communism by Friedrich Engels, and published later the children's book Güneşin Çocuğu Gölgenin Çocuğu ("Child of the Sun, Child of the Shadow").